-An entrepreneur traced and plotted out every “reputable investor,” he pitched to.
-More than 217 investors passed the “hot potato” startup on to another, without doing anything or explaining why; a clear symptom of dumb herd mentality.
-For why would you refer a deal you do not want to invest in?
+An entrepreneur traced and plotted out every “reputable investor” he pitched to.
+More than 217 investors passed the “hot potato” startup on to another without doing anything or explaining why a clear symptom of dumb herd mentality.
+For why would you refer to a deal you do not want to invest in?

-Retail store decorations reminded me that Easter is approaching and that set off the memory of an easter egg chart (on the right) I received from an early-stage entrepreneur who had been trying to raise money over the past 12 months.
+Retail store decorations reminded me that Easter is approaching.
+That set off the memory of an easter egg chart (on the right) I received from an early-stage entrepreneur who had been trying to raise money over the past 12 months.
 In many ways, the chart indicates how the Venture Capital (VC) world is filled with the wrong operators (not a lack of money), incapable of assessing risk; I will clarify later.

 The 217 investors (whom I will not disclose, upon request from the entrepreneur) that bothered to meet face-to-face include pretty much anyone who means anything in the VC business.

 Helped by a tiny amount of seed money and introductions from a well-known and respected investor, most investors responded enthusiastically (according to the entrepreneur).
 Yet, virtually none have bothered to provide the valuable feedback (or met with a decent no) that could lead to a line-of-sight of a term-sheet.

 So, we conclude from this painstaking process; the entrepreneur went through the following:

 – Fundraising takes time, a lot of time